mpalmer/moby-derp/README.md

 # Security

 This section discusses the security model and guarantees of `moby-derp`.
-It isn't necessary to simply use `moby-derp` in most circumstances.
+It isn't necessary to understand this section if you simply want to use `moby-derp` in most circumstances.

 The fundamental principle of `moby-derp` is that users are given control over a certain portion of the container and filesystem namespace, by virtue of their